deepdoctection/deepdoctection/docs/manual/install.md

 cd deepdoctection
 pip install ".[source-pt]"
 ```
-Note that pip must run where `setup.py` resides.
+Note that pip must run where `setup.py` module resides.

 This installation will give you the basic usage of this package and will allow you to run the first two tutorial
 notebooks.

-To run evaluation, using datasets or fine tuning Tensorpack models, further dependencies need to be respected.
+To run evaluation, using datasets or fine tuning models, further dependencies need to be respected.
 Instead of the above, run for **Tensorflow**:

 ```